Xela3026/yabbr-docs/docs/message-types/audio.md

 ### Audio File

-Here, you must select one or more audio files that will be stitched together into one larger audio message that will be sent to your campaign recipients.
+Here, you must select one or more audio files that will be stitched together into one larger audio message that will be sent to your recipients.
 On the left is your Library where you select the audio files you want to add.
 These audio files will then appear on the right in the Message Composer.

 #### Library